Dylaan94/point-construction/README.md

 - Responsive slider built with Swiper.js
 - Clicking email link under 'Contact Us' opens up mail
 - Fully responsive across all device sizes
+- Navbar powered by Gatsby's Link which delivers lightening fast page navigation with intelligent pre-loading.
+Currently all other pages apart from Homepage only contain a placeholder component to demonstrate the routing speed